bkiers/PCREParser/README.md

 ### Download/get library

-To get the library, checkout the source and run the `jar` target from the Ant build file, or [download](https://github.com/bkiers/PCREParser/blob/master/PCREParser-0.3.1.jar) the jar.
+To get the library, checkout the project and run `mvn clean install`, or [download](https://github.com/bkiers/PCREParser/blob/master/PCREParser-0.3.1.jar) the jar.

 You can also try the parser online: [pcreparser.appspot.com](http://pcreparser.appspot.com/)